ericsonga/TeacherCSP/_sources/CSPWebData/avgPoll.rst

 This time, we take every PM 2.5 value and add them all together, and we also increment a count for each value, so we can compute an average.

-This program uses the same data file that we have been using, but if you want to see **all** of the data click on the *Show* button below.
+This section uses the same data file that we have been using, but if you want to see **all** of the data click on the *Show* button below.
 Once it appears, you can hide it again by clicking on the *Hide* button.

 .. reveal:: pol_Data6
     :showtitle: Show